 Howler monkey is placed in the Atelidae family.
 Howler monkeys are among the biggest mammals in the New World monkeys group.
-One of the most interesting animals in Venezuela’s tropical rainforest.
+One of the most interesting animals A striking variety of species, including the moth, call Venezuela’s tropical rainforest home.

 Howler monkeys are medium to large-sized primates with robust bodies and prehensile tails.
 They possess a prehensile tail, which means they can grasp and manipulate objects with it.
 This tail is an essential tool for movement through the trees and for maintaining balance while hanging from branches.
 Howler monkeys typically have long, shaggy fur that comes in various colors, such as brown, black, or red.

 Howler monkeys are known for their loud and distinctive howls.
 These howls can reach to miles away through the dense forest canopy.
 They use vocalizations to communication within the troop.
-Other purposes include marking territory, warning other troops of their presence, and helping maintain social cohesion among group members.
+In the animal kingdom, howler monkeys and other animals, such as ants, use sounds for various purposes, including marking territory, warning other troops of their presence, and helping maintain social cohesion among group members.